arpinum-oss/js-promising/docs/api.md

 # delay(milliseconds, func)

 - `milliseconds: number` - Delay before calling function.
 - `func: function` - Function to be delayed.
+May return a promise.
 - returns: `function` - Function returning a promise.

 Creates a function that delays a given function forwarding any arguments.